comit-network/comit-rs/README.md

 - `cargo make format` to format Rust code
 - `cargo make ts-fix` to format Typescript code
 - `cargo make btsieve` to run btsieve tests
-- `cargo make dry` to run COMIT node dry tests
+- `cargo make dry` to run cnd dry tests
 - `cargo make api` to run all API tests
-- `cargo make e2e` to run COMIT node end-to-end tests
+- `cargo make e2e` to run cnd end-to-end tests
-- `cargo make e2e *btc*` to run COMIT node end-to-end tests with `btc` in the folder name (supports shell glob on the name)
+- `cargo make e2e *btc*` to run cnd end-to-end tests with `btc` in the folder name (supports shell glob on the name)

 Alternatively, you can run the end-to-end tests and TypeScript related actions using `yarn` (careful!
 It does not recompile Rust for you):
 - `yarn run tests`: run all tests